kammitama5/kammitama5.github.io/_posts/2017-5-16-Tuesday-May-16th.md

 - Then I come back to IO, and then (possibly) head back again to CHM for a photo and hang-out with the ABI (Anita Borg Institute).

-- Then I head back to IO for their Comedy show, "Speechless" (around 6pm?)
+- Then I head back to IO for their Comedy show, ["Speechless"](https://www.google.com/events/io/schedule/session/ab1b1395-6fca-e311-b297-00155d5066d7) (around 6pm?).
+ Speechless is an improv session, which is pretty much hilarious.
+ It includes a random wheel in which contestants spin and therefore are given topics, and a random set of presentation slides (which have nothing to do with each other).
+ They must then give a presentation that is on-topic from the topic they received by spinning the wheel, while keeping a straight face and working with their (hilarious) slides given.
+ It's a lot of fun!

 - Then, I take a shuttle back to SF and check-in.